 - 4. Check the parking brake operation; refer to Park Position (page 11). - 5.
 Service the air cleaner; refer to Servicing the Air Cleaner (page 31). - 6.
 Grease the machine; refer to Lubrication (page 30). - 7.
 Change the crankcase oil; refer to Changing the Engine Oil and Oil Filter (page 33). - 8.
 Check the tire pressure; refer to Checking the Tire Pressure (page 39). - 9.
-Charge the battery; refer to Charging the Battery (page 38). - 10.
-Scrape any heavy buildup of grass and dirt from the underside of the mower, then wash the machine with a garden hose.
+Charge the battery; refer to Charging the Battery (page 38). - If storing the machine with the battery installed, disconnect the negative (black) cable from the battery. - Scrape any heavy buildup of grass and dirt from the underside of the mower, then wash the machine with a garden hose.